chem-274-A-master/final-project/instructions.md

 Each assignment combines concepts taught throughout the course.
 This assignment is worth 20% of your final grade.

+**Like the Problem Sets, your commits should show incremental development of your code.**

 ## C++ Final Project

 For this project, you will write a fully-functioning matrix class in C++.
 This class will support